clux/probes.hugo/content/post/2020-10-03-antimagic-revisited.md

 ![hadar](/imgs/antimagic/hadar.jpg)

 Scary prospect though it may be, you can wrangle yourself out of it with using; `[Plane Shift](https://roll20.net/compendium/dnd5e/Plane%20Shift#content) / [Teleport](https://roll20.net/compendium/dnd5e/Teleport#content) / [Misty Step](https://roll20.net/compendium/dnd5e/Misty%20Step#content) / [Dimension Door](https://roll20.net/compendium/dnd5e/Dimension%20Door#content) on a successful charisma check.
-All it takes is for one player to get outside and break the mage's concentration.
+All it takes is for one player to get outside and stop the mage from hurling spell effects through the boundary.

 Still it highlights a difference with other antimagic.
 The "effect" of the spell leeches through the barrier of the cage, which is perhaps somewhat confusing when you can sometimes interpret the spell effect as matter.
 While a spell caster is shaping the underlying magical fabric; the effect is a _magical energy_.